bramus/mixed-content-scan/readme.md

 ...
 ```

-Mixed Content Scan uses ANSI coloring so one can easily spot errors based on the color.
+Mixed Content Scan uses ANSI coloring, provided by [bramus/ansi-php](https://github.com/bramus/ansi-php), so one can easily spot errors based on the color.

+## Advanced usage / CLI Options

+Mixed Content Scan support several CLI options which can manipulate its behavior:

+- `--output=path/to/file`: File to output results to.
+Defaults to `php://stdout` (= show on screen).
+- `--format=ansi|no-ansi|json`: Define which formatter to use for outputting the results _(Default: `ansi`)_
+    - `ansi`: ANSI Colored Line Formatter
+    - `no-ansi`: Monolog Line Formatter
+    - `json`: Monolog JSON Formatter
+- `--no-crawl`: Don't crawl scanned pages for new pages
+- `--input=path/to/file`: Specify a file containing a list of links as the source, instead of parsing the passed in URL.
+Automatically enables `--no-crawl`
+- `--ignore=path/to/file`: File containing URL patterns to ignore.
+See _Ignoring links_ further down on how to build this file.

+Example: `mixed-content-scan https://www.bram.us/ --ingore=./wordpress.txt --output=./results.txt --format=no-ansi`

+The logic to parsing the options is provided by [pwfisher/command-line-php](https://github.com/pwfisher/CommandLine.php).

 ## Handling errors